Martin: Student loan costs may rise £400/yr

-Whether you want to pay off debts or just spend more time with your family, there's a huge amount you can do to maximise your money.
+Whether you want to pay off debts or supplement your pension, there's a huge amount you can do to boost the coffers.

-Also check out eBay Selling Tricks for how to easily declutter your home and make money at the same time, whilst the Gold Selling guide has a full run down of the best ways to turn old jewellery into extra cash.
-The Silver Savers and Old Style forums are also excellent places to ask questions and get tips.
+Also check out eBay Selling Tricks and Facebook Selling Tips for how to easily declutter your home and make money at the same time, whilst the Gold Selling guide has a full rundown of the best ways to turn old jewellery into extra cash.
+The Over-50s and Old Style forums are also excellent places to ask questions and get tips.

 Cover medical & dental costs for a few pounds a month